kenjennings/Atari-Breakout76/README07TitleScreen.md

 I am so tempted to embellish this to stupid extremes, but that is the intention for Breakout-GECE.
 (Control!
 You must learn control!  -Yoda)

-So, the Title Screen is just a simple place to park for managing simple configuration settings, and provide a tolerably minimum amount of credits and directions.
+The Title Screen is just a simple place to park for managing simple configuration settings, and provide a tolerably minimum amount of credits and directions.

 A reasonably simple display list.
 Just a title line in Mode 7.
 Prompts in Mode 6.

-THe title "B R E A K O U T" will be written in the four game colors.
+The title "B R E A K O U T" will be written in the four game colors.
 (Yellow, green, orange, red.)
-THe colors will rotate twice per second to animate the display.
+The colors will rotate twice per second to animate the display.

 Prompts/directions: